Programs & Services

 - Money Follows the Person – Psychiatric Rehabilitation Treatment Facility (MFP-PRTF) – Crossroad provides these wraparound services for Medicaid-eligible children who are returning home from a stay at a Psychiatric Residential Treatment Facility or state hospital.

-Crossroad is contracted with the Indiana Department of Child Services to provide a variety of Home- and Community-Based services, including Home-Based Family Centered Casework Services, Home-Based Family Centered Therapy Services, Individual/Family Counseling, Diagnostic & Evaluation Services, Domestic Violence Victim Services, Resource Family Support Services, Day Treatment, and Transition from Restrictive Placement.
+Crossroad is contracted with the Indiana Department of Child Services to provide a variety of Home- and Community-Based services, including Comprehensive Services, Home-Based Family-Centered Casework Services, Home-Based Family-Centered Therapy Services, Individual/Family Counseling, Diagnostic & Evaluation Services, Domestic Violence Victim Services, Resource Family Support Services, Day Treatment, and Transition from Restrictive Placement.

 Special Services for Special Kids